mistaluai/DeepSee/Proposal Preparation/Results/Results.md

 #### Phase vs Magnitude
 [[kNN SD1.5 - Frequency Domain - Phase vs Magnitude Analysis]]
 ##### Summary
-We conclude that we can build an assumption upon this that the magnitude holds more important features than the phase.
+We can build an assumption upon this that the magnitude holds more important features than the phase.